yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 - Select the target investment account.
 This is where your transactions will be moved to.
 - Tick Enable filter by security: to select and move all transactions for ONLY one security (and leave the rest alone)
 - Tick Enable date range filters: to select transactions that fall between the date range that you specify....
-  NOTE: If filter by security is also selected, then you will filter by security AND date range
+  NOTE: If filter by security is also selected, then you will filter by security AND date range.
         If filter by security is not selected, then the date filter applies to all transactions on the source account.

 Mode-2: Move only the transactions selected in the register: